quintinbruderer/IntroWebDevUMT/assignment-3/readme.md

 ### **Work cycle this week**

 Long story short.
-I found this up upon aiming to review students, so decided to chug it out instead.
-Although not too hard, it definetely was time consuming and... at *1:48 AM*, to hell with reviewing tonight.
+I found this from initially logging in to moodle late at night, so decided to chug it out instead.
+Although not **too** hard, it definetely was time consuming and... at *1:48 AM*, to hell with other assignmentt.
-The information in the module was thorough, and with assistance of W3, I have been able to double check my work.
+The information in the module was thorough, and with assistance of W3 documentation, I am feeling more confident.

 ### Screenshot
-Due to switching screens, a screenshot will only provie so much.
-I have my browser preview up on another window.
+Due to switching screens, a screenshot will only provide so much.
+I have a browser preview up on another window.

 ![A3ScreenShot](./images/screenShotA3.png)